-The fellowship in Female Pelvic Medicine & Reconstructive Surgery (FPMRS) at the Massachusetts General Hospital will train physicians to become leaders and experts in this sub-specialty clinical discipline while pursuing a rigorous academic career.
+The fellowship in Female Pelvic Medicine & Reconstructive Surgery (FPMRS) at the Massachusetts General Hospital trains physicians to become leaders and experts in this sub-specialty clinical discipline while pursuing a rigorous academic career.
 The program also emphasizes the development of clinician scientists who will develop and implement relevant and important basic science, translational, and clinical research in the field of FPMRS.

-- The FPMRS fellowship is a 3-year program
+The FPMRS fellowship is a 3-year program:

 - Fellows will have one year of dedicated research and two years of clinical experience

 - One position each year